morian/aio-ld2410/README.rst

 .. |openssf| image:: https://bestpractices.coreinfrastructure.org/projects/9487/badge
    :target: https://bestpractices.coreinfrastructure.org/projects/9487

-``aio-ld2410`` is a python library that allows you to interact with the `Hi-Link LD2410`_ radar sensors from Hi-Link using asyncio_.
+``aio-ld2410`` is a python library that allows interacting with the `Hi-Link LD2410`_ sensors using asyncio_.

 .. _Hi-Link LD2410: https://hlktech.net/index.php?id=988
 .. _asyncio: https://docs.python.org/3/library/asyncio.html

-Such sensor would typically requires an USB-UART adapter on most computers but is natively included on most embedded such as the `Raspberry Pi`_.
+Such radar sensor would typically requires an USB-UART adapter on most computers but is natively included on most embedded such as the `Raspberry Pi`_.

 .. _Raspberry Pi: https://www.raspberrypi.com/